-I’ve always loved maps, journeys and the myths, histories, tales and folklore of the open road.
+I’ve always loved travelling, maps, journeys and the myths, histories, tales and folklore of the open road.

-As a travel writer my published work includes guidebooks, articles and a travel column, and the areas of the world I know best include North America – the US and Canada – the Southern Caribbean, Malta, Scotland and the English Lake District.
+As a travel writer my published and commissioned work includes guidebooks, articles and travel columns, and the areas of the world I know best include North America – the US and Canada – the Southern Caribbean, Malta, France, Scotland and the English Lake District.
 For two years I sat on the executive committee of the Outdoor Writers and Photographers Guild and have written on independent travel, food, travelling with children and eco-tourism.

-I’m a former performance poet and, as a playwright, have had work commissioned and produced in regional theatre, literature festivals and pub theatre.
+As a playwright I’ve had work commissioned and produced in regional theatre, literature festivals and pub theatre.
 I’ve made short documentary films, and radio features while working and training with BBC Radio Bristol’s Social Affairs department.
 I’m former BECTU and Independent Theatre Council representatives and a member of Scottish Pen – a not-for-profit organisation which champions freedom of speech and literature across borders.